kpet/clvk/README.md

 * `CLVK_CACHE_DIR` specifies a directory used for caching compiled program data between applications runs.
 The user is responsible for ensuring that this directory is not used concurrently by more than one application.

+# Limitations

+* Only one device per CL context
+* No support for out-of-order queues
+* No support for device partitioning
+* No support for native kernels
+* All the limitations implied by the use of clspv
+* ... and problably others